mvmorin/keyboard-parts/README.md

 KiCad library of MX and Alps compatible footprints and other miscellaneous footprints and symbols.

 # Design
-The main focus is the ease of PCB creation and design.
-Meaning, the switch footprints and symbol already have the diodes included.
+The main focus is the ease of PCB and plate creation.
+The switch footprints and symbol already have the diodes included.
 This eliminates almost half of the components and traces.
-Each switch footprint also comes with the corresponding plate-cutout for both MX and Alps switches, located on the *eco1* and *eco2* layer respectively.
-The PCB can then serve as the master for the plate with all the cutouts being exported as a single *dxf* (or other) file for the use in the plate design.
-They cutouts are mainly aimed at pcb/FR4 plates and are/will be dimensioned to accommodate the looser tolerances of PCB-milling.
+Each switch footprint also comes with the corresponding plate-cutout for both MX and Alps switches as well as a silk-screen layer for the plate.
+The PCB can then serve as the master for the plate with the corresponding layers being exported for use in the plate design.
+The cutouts are mainly aimed at PCB/FR4 plates and are/will be dimensioned to accommodate the looser tolerances of PCB-milling.

+# Features
+* Combined switch-and-diode footprints.
+* *eco1*-layer: Outline for MX cutouts.
+* *eco2*-layer: Outline for Alps cutouts.
+* *cmt*-layer: Silk-screen for plate.

 # Known Issues
 * Alps cutouts are a little tight.
-About 60% of the cutouts in the test print where too small.
+About 60% of the cutouts in the test print needed filing.
 * Cherry stabilizer cutout too small.
 All cutouts in the test print needed filing to fit at all.

 # Untested Footprints